stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/deploying_templates.md

           kind: build
 ```

-Tenant-Operator will deploy `docker-pull-secret` `TemplateInstances` mentioned in `namespacetemplate.templateInstances`, `secrets` will only be applied in those `namespaces` which belong to Anna's `tenant` and which have `matching label`.
+Tenant-Operator will deploy `TemplateInstances` mentioned in `namespacetemplate.templateInstances`, `TemplateInstances` will only be applied in those `namespaces` which belong to Anna's `tenant` and which have `matching label`.

-So now Anna adds label `kind: build` to her existing namespace `bluesky-anna-aurora-sandbox`, after adding the label she see's that the secret has been created.
+So now Anna adds label `kind: build` to her existing namespace `bluesky-anna-aurora-sandbox`, and after adding the label she see's that the secret has been created.

 ```bash
 kubectl get secret docker-secret -n bluesky-anna-aurora-sandbox